isomerpages/nlb-curiocity/_sample/Bukit Larangan: Cradle of Early Singapore.md

 ### **Forbidden Hill**

 Singapore's pre-colonial history can be traced back to the 13th century.
 Known in Chinese historical text as "Danmaxi" or "Temasek" (meaning "place surrounded by the sea") as well as "Singapura" in indigenous Malay text, the inhabitants settled on the north bank of Singapore River around Fort Canning Hill.
+It is said that this early settlement of Singapore was founded by Sang Nila Utama and thrived under the leadership of four other kings namely Seri Wikrama Wira, Seri Rana Wikrama, Seri Maharaja and Iskandar Shah.

 |   |